Matheus-Fernandes-Gomes/wolfMatheus/README.md

 I am a graduate student in ** Computer Engineering - UFOP ** based in João Monlevade.

-I studied for three periods in the electrical engineering undergraduate course - DOCTUM.
+I studied for three periods in the electrical engineering undergraduate course - DOCTUM based in João Monlevadep.

-I also have training as a technician in electronics - Senai, Nansen Araújo
+I also have training as a technician in electronics - Senai, Nansen Araújo based in João Monlevade.

 I try to collaborate on projects that will add knowledge to me.